-(1) For each year shown, the PEO was Dr. Walker.
-For 2022, the non-PEO NEOs were Dr. Cawkwell, Mr. Ruffo, Dr. Manion and Dr. Monahan.
+(1) For 2023, the PEO was Dr. Manion.
+For 2022, 2021 and 2020, the PEO was Dr. Walker.
+For 2023, the non-PEO NEOs were Mr. Balthaser, Dr. Monahan, Dr. Cawkwell and Mr. Loerop.
+For 2022, the non-PEO NEOs were Dr. Cawkwell, Dr. Manion, Dr. Monahan and a former executive officer, Frank Ruffo.
 For 2021, the non-PEO NEOs were Mr. Ruffo, Dr. Monahan and two former executive officers, Kamil Ali-Jackson and David Gordon.
 For 2020, the non-PEO NEOs were Ms. Ali-Jackson and Mr. Ruffo.

-(2) The amounts shown in this column are the amounts of total compensation reported for Dr. Walker, or the average total compensation reported for the non-PEO NEOs, as applicable, for each corresponding year in the "Total" column of the SCT.
-Please refer to "Executive Compensation-Compensation Tables-Summary Compensation Table."

-(3) The amounts shown have been calculated in accordance with Item 402(v) of Regulation S-K and do not reflect compensation actually realized or received by the Company's PEO and non-PEO NEOs.
-In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to Dr. Walker's total compensation, or the average total compensation of the non-PEO NEOs, as applicable, as reported in the "Total" column in the SCT for the applicable year:
+- (2) The amounts shown in this column are the amounts of total compensation reported for the PEO, or the average total compensation reported for the non-PEO NEOs, as applicable, for each corresponding year in the "Total" column of the SCT.
+Please refer to "Executive Compensation-Compensation Tables-Summary Compensation Table." - (3) The amounts shown have been calculated in accordance with Item 402(v) of Regulation S-K and do not reflect compensation actually realized or received by the Company's PEO and non-PEO NEOs.
+In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to the PEO's total compensation, or the average total compensation of the non-PEO NEOs, as applicable, as reported in the "Total" column in the SCT for the applicable year: